LPBeaulieu/Typewriter-OCR-TintypeText/README.md

 - A deep learning model trained on a specific typewriter is unlikely to generalize well to other typewriter brands, which may use different typesets and character spacing.
 It is therefore preferable to train a model on your own typewriter.
-- For best results, the typewritten text should be <b>double spaced</b> to avoid segmentation mistakes or omissions.
+- For best results, the typewritten text should be <b>double spaced</b> to avoid segmentation mistakes or omissions and the 8 1/2" x 11" typewritten pages should be <b>scanned at a resolution of 600 dpi</b>, as this resolution was used when writing the code.
 - Every typewritten line should have <b>at least five adjoining letters</b> in order to be properly detected.
 Should a line only contain a word with four or fewer letters, one could make up for the missing letters by using any character (other than "#") overlaid with a hashtag, which will be interpreted by the code as an empty string, and will not impact the meaningful text on the line in the final rich text format (RTF) document.